toothbrush/SwiftMenu/protocol.md

 Hitting `Esc`, `C-c` or `C-g` at any time the app has focus should hide it and return focus to whatever app had focus previously.

+## Check if it's alive, start otherwise

+Doing a `curl localhost:3000` is extremely fast if the app is down; we can then start it and wait a while and try again.